 Introduce yourself.
 A smile goes a long way!

 Give students a brief explanation of the judging process and set them at ease.

-Request a copy of their paperwork (process paper and bibliography) even if you have already looked at it - and ask about any changes from what was uploaded.
+Request a copy of their paperwork (process paper and bibliography).
 Website judges have already viewed this and can start the interview.